CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 See [more tips](//grants.nih.gov/grants/guide/url_redirect.php?id=11146) for avoiding common errors.

-Upon receipt, applications will be evaluated for completeness and compliance with application instructions by the Center for Scientific Review, NIH.
-Applications that are incomplete or non-compliant will not be reviewed.
+Upon receipt, applications will be evaluated for completeness and compliance with application instructions by the Center for Scientific Review and responsiveness by [components of participating organizations](#_Components_of_Participating), NIH.
+Applications that are incomplete, non-compliant and/or nonresponsive will not be reviewed.

+In order to expedite review, applicants are requested to notify the NCATS Referral Office by email at [\[email protected\]](/cdn-cgi/l/email-protection#bcd2dfddc8cfced9dad9ceceddd0fcd1ddd5d092d2d5d492dbd3ca) when the application has been submitted.
+Please include the NOFO number and title, PD/PI name, and title of the application.

 Mandatory Disclosure

 Recipients or subrecipients must submit any information related to violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award.
 See Mandatory Disclosures, [2 CFR 200.113](https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200/subpart-B/section-200.113) and [NIH Grants Policy Statement Section 4.1.35](https://grants.nih.gov/grants/policy/nihgps/html5/section_4/4.1.35_mandatory_disclosures.htm).

-Send written disclosures to the NIH Chief Grants Management Officer listed on the Notice of Award for the IC that funded the award and to the [HHS Office of Inspector Grant Self Disclosure Program](https://oig.hhs.gov/compliance/self-disclosure-info/hhs-oig-grant-self-disclosure-program/) at [\[email protected\]](/cdn-cgi/l/email-protection#9ff8edfef1ebfbf6ecfcf3f0eceaedfaecdff0f6f8b1f7f7ecb1f8f0e9).
+Send written disclosures to the NIH Chief Grants Management Officer listed on the Notice of Award for the IC that funded the award and to the [HHS Office of Inspector Grant Self Disclosure Program](https://oig.hhs.gov/compliance/self-disclosure-info/hhs-oig-grant-self-disclosure-program/) at [\[email protected\]](/cdn-cgi/l/email-protection#533421323d27373a20303f3c2026213620133c3a347d3b3b207d343c25).

-### # Post Submission Materials
+#### Post Submission Materials

 Applicants are required to follow the instructions for post-submission materials, as described in [the policy](//grants.nih.gov/grants/guide/url_redirect.php?id=82299)

-# Section V. Application Review Information
+## Section V. Application Review Information

-### # 1\.
+## 1\.
 Criteria

 Only the review criteria described below will be considered in the review process.
 Applications submitted to the NIH in support of the [NIH mission](//grants.nih.gov/grants/guide/url_redirect.php?id=11149) are evaluated for scientific and technical merit through the NIH peer review system.

+For this particular announcement, note the following:

+The R21 exploratory/developmental grant supports investigation of novel scientific ideas or new model systems, tools, or technologies that have the potential for significant impact on biomedical or biobehavioral research.
+An R21 grant application need not have extensive background material or preliminary information.
+Accordingly, reviewers will emphasize the conceptual framework, the level of innovation, and the potential to significantly advance our knowledge or understanding.
+Appropriate justification for the proposed work can be provided through literature citations, data from other sources, or, when available, from investigator-generated data.
+Preliminary data are not required for R21 applications; however, they may be included if available.

 Overall Impact